November 17, 2025

 What Is Proof of Income?
 (And How to Get It)

-Before handing over the keys to a unit, you need to be confident your tenant can afford the rent—verifying proof of income helps you do exactly that.
+Before handing over the keys to a unit, you need to be confident your tenant can afford the rent—verifying proof of income helps you do precisely that.
 Getting proof of income is a vital step in screening applicants, delivering critical insights into a renter’s financial stability.

 Not sure where to start?
 We’re breaking down how to get proof of income and what precautionary measures to take to avoid fraud and maintain legal compliance.